3.5 C

 Everyone knows that medications can cause all kinds of side effects, and they can range anywhere from very mild to something that’s adverse.
 Some medications can actually leave you feeling hot all over for as long as their active ingredients are springing into action.

-Also Read Home Remedies for Skin Pores
+Also Read DIY Face Masks for Holiday Skin Problems

 Some types of painkilling drugs and antidepressants are known to cause anyone who takes them to feel hot.
 It’s not a good idea to simply quit taking them especially if they’re prescribed by a doctor.
 The right step to take is to approach the doctor and report the side effect.